Create an Account

 How it works

 Users register with an email address to access the platform.
-Each new account receives three free validation reports, allowing users to experience the system before any commitment.
+Each new account receives 15 free validation reports, allowing users to experience the system before any commitment.

 Users enter the specific claim they intend to support in an academic paper or professional report.
 This claim serves as the reference point for the validation process.